josephmisiti/josephmisiti.github.io/_posts/2014-09-03-setting-up-munin-on-muliple-nodes-on-EC2.markdown

 ```

-After everything is upgrade, you need to install munin and munin-node on all machines you want to monitor.
+After everything is upgraded, you need to install munin and munin-node on all machines you want to monitor.
 It is important that one **single** machine is going to act as the munin-server, and it will monitor all of the munin nodes.
 If you want to monitor the machine that is acting as the munin server, it will also be a munin-node (that is what I am doing here).
 So with that said, on every machine in your web service run the following command:

 ```bash
 sudo apt-get install -y munin munin-node munin-plugins-extra